ioah86/symbolicdata/doc/source/faq.rst

   while, and for the next run, they will be ignored.
 As you see, the additional file serves the purpose to make the use of the taskfolder more flexible to the user.

+Q
+  My computer algebra system that I use terminated early and/or its output is useless gibberish.
+Why does SDEval say "COMPLETED" and not "ERROR"?

+A
+  This can have multiple reasons.
+Let us divide this in different
+  cases:

+  * *Case 1:* You have created a Taskfolder using ``create_tasks_gui.py`` or ``ctc.py`` and did not change manually anything in there.
+Then the scenario described by the question should not happen and we encourage you to write a bug-report.
+  * *Case 2:* You have manually created a Taskfolder and/or modified it by adding new computer algebra systems, etc..
+In this case, the existence of the file ``template_sol.py`` besides the ``executablefile.sdc`` file in the respective subfolder of ``casSources`` is essential.
+The script is checking the output of the respective computer algebra system and extracts the result of the computation.
+If the result cannot be found, is incomplete or wrong, it should raise an exception.
+This exception causes SDEval to mark the result of the computation as erroneous.
+If you are convinced that you have done everything right here and do not see why your computation was not marked as erroneous, please contact us.